Industry code audits

 If the audit reveals severe, deliberate breaches of a prescribed code (or other provisions of the Competition and Consumer Act 2010) by a trader, enforcement action may in some cases be warranted.
 If the audit reveals minor breaches, we may seek to resolve the matter administratively.
 All matters will be handled in accordance with the ACCC’s Compliance and Enforcement policy.

-You should also be aware that giving false or misleading information or documents to the ACCC in response to an audit notice is a serious offence.
+You should be aware that giving false or misleading information or documents to the ACCC in response to an audit notice is a serious offence.